aws-samples/aws-hpc-recipes/recipes/pcs/enable_efa/README.md

 ## Info

-This recipe contains assets to support using Elastic Fabric Adapter (EFA) with AWS PCS.
+This recipe helps you implement the recommendations in [_Using Elastic Fabric Adapter (EFA) with AWS PCS_](https://docs.aws.amazon.com/pcs/latest/userguide/working-with_networking_efa.html) in the AWS PCS user guide.

 ## Usage

-Download or access the AWS PCS User Guide.
-Go to _Using Elastic Fabric Adapter with AWS PCS_ for .
-Follow the directions.
-Whenever you encounter links to AWS CloudFormation assets, you can find their source code in the `assets` directory of this recipe.
+This section of the AWS PCS user guide contains references to several CloudFormation templates.
+Follow the directions in the user guide to use them.

+Follow these links to inspect their source code:
-* `efa-sg.yaml` - Creates a self-referencing security group for EFA network interfaces.
+* [`efa-sg.yaml`](assets/efa-sg.yaml) - Creates a self-referencing security group for EFA network interfaces.
-* `efa-placement-group.yaml` - Creates a cluster placement group for EFA-enabled instances.
+* [`efa-placement-group.yaml`](assets/efa-placement-group.yaml) - Creates a cluster placement group for EFA-enabled instances.
-* `pcs-lt-efa.yaml` - All-in-one template to create an EFA-enabled security group, placement group, and launch template for instances with up to 4 network cards.
+* [`pcs-lt-efa.yaml`](assets/pcs-lt-efa.yaml) - All-in-one template to create an EFA-enabled security group, placement group, and launch template for instances.
+Supports up to 4 network cards.

+Feel free to use or adapt these basic templates for your own clusters.